 FHIR can be used for many applications, from monitoring chronic illnesses and managing care plans to sharing information with family members and caregivers about patient progress through recovery, treatment plans, and medication lists.
 Patients will also benefit from having better control over their records—they can set up alerts when something happens with their care plan.

-In a nutshell, FHIR was designed to improve the healthcare industry, which has a long history of using outdated and inefficient systems.
+In a nutshell, Fast Healthcare Interoperability Resources was designed to improve the healthcare industry, which has a long history of using outdated and inefficient systems.

 The standard is an open-source set of guidelines that defines a way for providers and other stakeholders to share information consistently.
 The goal is to make it easier for doctors and patients to access vital data about each other’s health records and share information between healthcare providers—allowing them to work together more efficiently.